 If you’re still having trouble knowing what would look best in your home, schedule a call with a painting coach for answers to all of your questions along with my expert advice.
 Follow all of these tips on how to paint wall stencils that look great.

-Coach Sandi has over 20 years of experience with all aspects of interior painting.
+Coach Sandi has over 20 years of experience covering all aspects of interior painting.